KyoriPowered/adventure-docs/source/migration/bungeecord-chat-api.rst

 This style of sending messages has persisted to this day, even as Mojang introduced rich chat components into Minecraft 1.7.2.
-Bukkit preserved this backwards-compatible behavior, and BungeeCord introduced the change as a result of being compatible with the Bukkit ``ChatColor`` class.
+Bukkit preserved this backwards-compatible behavior, and BungeeCord introduced the change as a result of being compatible with the Bukkit :java:`ChatColor` class.

 In Adventure, you can't concatenate magical formatting codes.
-The equivalent of ``ChatColor`` in Adventure, ``TextColor``, instead returns descriptive text describing the color when its :java:`toString()` is called.
+The equivalent of :java:`ChatColor` in Adventure, :java:`TextColor`, instead returns descriptive text describing the color when its :java:`toString()` is called.
 The recommended replacement is to convert all legacy messages to components.

 ``ChatColor.stripColor()``